dgroomes/my-software/nushell/README.md

 General clean-ups, TODOs and things I wish to implement for this project

-* [ ] Create an iTerm profile for Nushell.
+* [x] DONE (although I didn't version control it) Create an iTerm profile for Nushell.
 This way I don't have to change my login shell to Nushell.
 Not even close to ready for that.
 * [x] DONE Consider using Starship
 * [x] DONE What is Nushell's history and Ctrl-R (or the equivalent) support?
 Should I jump straight to atuin?